helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

   dpd 10 3 periodic
 ```

+> * Profile is used to specify various parameters and settings for establishing VPN connections with remote peers

 <br>

 Next define an IPSec transform set named "umbrella-ts" and set the mode to be "tunnel"